 Ideally, you'd connect your computer to your router with an ethernet cable - though that's not always possible.
 So let's see how you can improve your Wi-Fi.

 The first thing to do is to get equipment with the right specs.
 The Steam Link performs best on AC wireless (802.11ac), an up-to-the-minute wireless standard that, thankfully, you'll find in a lot of home gadgets.
-It also works best on 5GHz band Wi-Fi, so look out for equipment that has 'dual band' connectivity - which AC wireless things always do.
+That means it works best on 5GHz band Wi-Fi, so look out for equipment that has 'dual band' connectivity - which AC wireless things always do.
 5GHz-band AC Wi-Fi means ultrafast speeds and less interference.

 Yeah, you're gonna need a half decent router.
-Check the specs of your router and make sure it's enabled for dual-band and AC wireless - if you got it more than, say, a year ago, it might not have the latest tech.
+Check the specs of your router and make sure it's enabled for AC wireless - if you got it more than, say, a couple of years ago, it might not have the latest tech.

 No good?
 Need a new one?
 Almost all UK broadband networks offer routers that are at least good enough to handle a Steam Link, so you might be able to blag a new one cheaply (perhaps even for free) by calling your provider and asking for it.
 Otherwise, it's shopping time.
 You can get a router with the right specs from shops like Amazon at any price range, whether you're on a budget and want something basic, or are willing to splash the cash for something more impressive.

 Once you've got the router, go into its settings (here's how to do that, if you don't have your manual handy).
 Check that it's definitely broadcasting Wi-Fi on the 5GHz band - this isn't always enabled by default.
 In fact, I'd recommend giving the 5GHz network its own name (SSID), and hooking your computer and Steam Link specifically up to that network.